One Clock Blog

 - The alarm tone can’t be annoying in any way.
 Maybe it even sounds nice.

-- Adjustable volume for that nice alarm tone.
+- Adjustable volume for said alarm tone.

 - Alarm indicator that’s visible in a dark room, so I know with a quick glance that my alarm is set.